cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/sma6.jpg)

     ![AzureMigrate](assets/sma6_1.jpg)

+    > Note : If you get an error message at **Creating site resources (step 2 of 3)** like - Conflict No available instances to satisfy this request.
+Please select other region in previous step while creating **App Service plan** referring above screenshot (**Change from East US to other region**).

 8. After Migration is completed, Select **Automatically install and complete HCM setup on this server** and download the setup using link provided and complete the installation.

     ![AzureMigrate](assets/sma7.jpg)